 What are two things you're most proud of?
 One musical/professional, one personal.
 No humility allowed.

-I sometimes play with the Metropole Orchestra, a fantastic orchestra here in the Netherlands specializing in Pop & Jazz.
+I sometimes play with the Metropole Orchestra, a fantastic orchestra here in the Netherlands specializing in pop and jazz.
 That always brings a special feeling of pride.
-Personally, I’m very proud of my 7-year-old son, his lust for life and my own part in that.
+Personally, I’m very proud of my seven-year-old son, his lust for life, and my own part in that.

 If you could join any band, past or present, which would it be and why?

 I could say the Miles Davis quintet in the 1960s, but then I would put myself up there with Herbie Hancock which would be the biggest joke ever!
 So I say Coldplay.
-I love their concepts, the energy they bring into the world.
+I love their concepts and the energy they bring into the world.
 Their last album was great.

 In your opinion, what's a score (or soundtrack) that is better than its movie?